Superman-jp/SAS_Plotter/docs/_sources/Ridgeline_plot.rst.txt

    the bandwidth multiplier.
 Increasing will make the curve smoother. the default is 1.

-- **legend : bool (optional)**
+- **quartile : bool (optional)**

-   if "True" the legend of group item is displayed. if group parameter is "None", the parameter will be ignored. default is "False".
+   if this parameter is set "True", quartile lines will be displayed as dashed lines each density. the default is "False".

-- **fill_density : bool (optional)**
+- **mean : bool (optional)**

-   if "True" the fill of the area under the density curve is displayed. default is "True".

-- **stat : keyword (optional)**

-   display descriptive statistics.
-   select the keyword described below.

-   * mean
-   * q1
-   * q2
-   * q3
-   * iqr
-   * None (any statistics is not displayed)

-   when this parameter is set several keywords, each keyword shoud be separated by space.

-   ex. stat = mean iqr,

-   the default is "mean".
+   if this parameter is set "True", mean lines will be displayed as solid lines each density. the default is "False".

 - **rug : bool (optional)**